 Top 10 Things to Do at Epcot

-For our vacation this year, my wife and I loaded up our kids and drove to Walt Disney World for a couple of days and then head back through the Smoky Mountains.
+For our vacation this year, my wife and I loaded up our kids and drove to Walt Disney World for a couple of days and then headed back through the Smoky Mountains.
 We decided to divide our time between Epcot, Magic Kingdom, and Hollywood Studios.
 On our first day there, we decided to visit Epcot, which is also known as Epcot Center.
 We picked a great time to go because they were in the middle of their International Flower and Garden Festival.
 There were flowers in bloom all over the park that were beautiful and cool to see.
 The best part was the topiary shaped like Disney characters that were displayed all over the park.
 We really enjoyed our time there.
 Disney's Epcot Theme Park offers so many different attractions that there is something for everyone in the family.
 Here is a list of the top ten things to do there.

 Spaceship Earth is located in Epcot’s iconic geodesic dome.
 The line for Spaceship Earth tends to be much shorter in the morning when you enter the park than it is later in the day.
 Riders climb aboard to take a trip back in time to explore how communication has changed.
 It starts out with cavemen and women and continues all the way through history until today.
 Every scene offers a glimpse in to what communication would have been like in that era by using life-like manikins that move.
 The narrator speaks through a speaker in each car and describes each scene.
 The ride takes its time as you cruise through history and lasts about 15 minutes or so, and is a good place to start your trip to Disney’s Epcot Theme Park.
 My kids really enjoyed riding on Spaceship Earth.